arturbac/stralgo/README.md

 * fully constexpr string to number and number to string convetions for functions that doesn't allocate (using output interators)
 * extensive number formating with traits
 * merging string_views and composing any data (string_views, numbers) with one variadic template, one allocation
+* compose, merge doesn't allow using directly pointers to chars and char tables (usable only with std::basic_string_view), to dissallow working with pointers

 ## installation